 - subserosal: lie beneath the serosa

-Pedunculated fibroid: can be subserosal or submucosal in location and are defined by the presence of a stalk which is less than 50% of the fibroid diameter.
+Pedunculated fibroid: can be subserosal or submucosal in location, this is defined by the presence of a stalk which <50% of the fibroid diameter.

 Enhancement of the fibroids depends on their vascularity which is assessed on post-contrast images.
-The goal of UAE is to cause infarction of the fibroid while maintaining endometrial and myometrial perfusion.
+The goal of uterine artery embolisation (UAE) is to cause infarction of the fibroid while maintaining endometrial and myometrial perfusion.
 Fibroids that are already infarcted are unlikely to show volume reduction following UAE.

-Successful embolization may result in some reduction of fibroid size.
+Successful embolisation may result in some reduction of fibroid size.